 BOOK REVIEWS: Craft-focused reviews and analysis from our editorial staff on popular titles—geared toward writers.

-One Editor’s Love/Hate Relationship with Freedom (By Jonathan Franzen) Ross Browne's review of Freedom, by Jonathan Franzen
+One Editor’s Love/Hate Relationship with Freedom (By Jonathan Franzen) A review from Editorial Department President Ross Browne

 “In his first novel since The Corrections, Jonathan Franzen has given us an epic of contemporary love and marriage.
 Freedom comically and tragically captures the temptations and burdens of liberty: the thrills of teenage lust, the shaken compromises of middle age, the wages of suburban sprawl, the heavy weight of empire.
 In charting the mistakes and joys […]